odinuv/web/articles/html/index.md

 with Blink and you may add *Trident* to verify compatibility with the Internet Explorer.

 ## Summary
-In this article I described the principles of HTML language.
+In this article I have described the HTML language principles.
 Contrary to popular belief, HTML is not just a text document with some tags.
-It is a document with hierarchial structure of document elements.
-You should be aware of the basic properties of HTML language and its relations to other languages and standards.
+It is a document with a hierarchial structure of document elements.
+You should be aware of the basic properties of the HTML language and its relations to other languages and standards.
 You should be also aware of the features available in HTML5.
 Feel free to go through the [corresponding exercises](/walkthrough/html/) to get yourself acquainted with HTML.